Input

 {% assign acounts_assigned = period.accounts | range:custom.drop.acc %}

-Other attributes or filters won't be considered
+Other methods can't be considered

 Default attribute